ENikS/LINQ/NPM.md

 ## Using in Angular
 The same package could be used on a server as well as on the client.
-The package does not require any kind of special handling and could be used as any other module.
+The package does not require any kind of special handling and baing used as any other module.
 [[See Example](https://github.com/ENikS/LINQ/tree/examples/Angular)]

 ## Naming Convention